-Generation Unfiltered: Tackling Youth Tobacco, Vaping, and Cannabis Challenges
+2:15 - 3:15 pm Generation Unfiltered: Tackling Youth Tobacco, Vaping, and Cannabis Challenges

-In recent years, the trend in reduced prevalence of tobacco and cannabis use by youth is under threat.
-The legalization of recreational nicotine and cannabis have particular absolute risks to youth and potentially undermine prevention by increased access despite age restrictions.
-Healthcare professionals play a crucial role in addressing and mitigating the impact of these policies on young people in clinical settings.
+In recent years, the rise of tobacco, vaping, and cannabis use among the youth has presented a significant public health challenge.
+Healthcare professionals play a crucial role in addressing and mitigating the impact of these substances on young people.
 Dr. Selby will delve into the trends, risks, and strategies for prevention and intervention, equipping educators with the knowledge and tools to better serve their young clients.

-Attendees will gain the knowledge and tools necessary to support young patients either smoking or vaping tobacco or cannabis or both.
+Attendees will gain the knowledge and tools necessary to support young patients in making healthier choices and accessing the appropriate resources for a better and substance-free future.

-- Examine the prevalence and trends of youth tobacco, vaping, and cannabis use. - Describe the factors contributing to the use of these substances among young people. - Investigate the physical and mental health risks associated with youth tobacco, vaping, and cannabis use. - Evaluate strategies for evidence-based prevention and intervention techniques for healthcare professionals.
+- Examine the prevalence and trends of youth tobacco, vaping, and cannabis use. - Recognize the factors contributing to the increased popularity of these substances among young people. - Explore the physical and mental health risks and potential long-term consequences associated of early substance use on adolescent development and well-being. - Identify vulnerable populations that are at higher risk of substance use. - Explore how cultural, socioeconomic, and environmental factors can influence vulnerability. - Discover strategies for evidence-based prevention and intervention techniques for healthcare professionals. - Familiarize healthcare professionals with available resources, both for themselves and their patients. - Learn how to connect young patients and their families with community organizations and support networks. - Discuss the importance of a multidisciplinary approach in addressing youth substance use.

 Peter Selby MBBS CCFP(AM) FCFP MHSc DFASAM is a Senior Scientist and Senior Medical Consultant at the Centre for Addiction and Mental Health (CAMH).
 He is the Vice-Chair, Research and Giblon Professor in Family Medicine Research, a University Named Professorship at the University of Toronto.
 His research focuses on innovative methods to understand and treat addictive behaviours and their comorbidities.
 He uses technology to combine clinical medicine and public health methods to scale up and test health interventions.
-His cohort of >360.000 treated smokers in Ontario is an example of this.
+His cohort of >360,000 treated smokers in Ontario is an example of this.
 He has received grant funding totaling over 100 million dollars from CIHR, NIH, and Ministry of Health and has published >200 peer reviewed publications.
-His most recent program of research utilizes a Learning Health Systems approach to investigate how technology equitable collaborative care can enhance the delivery of evidence-based interventions to the patient while providing a more satisfying experience of care for patients and providers across sy stems m Clearing the Air: Current Approaches to Tobacco Cessation
+His most recent program of research utilizes a Learning Health Systems approach to investigate how technology equitable collaborative care can enhance the delivery of evidence-based interventions to the patient while providing a more satisfying experience of care for patients and providers across systems

-3:15 - 3:45 pm Exhibit Hall

-REFRESHMENT BREAK & VISIT EXHIBITS
+3:15 - 3:45 pm REFRESHMENT BREAK & VISIT EXHIBITS